mv-2112/canonical-openstack-docs/how-to/misc/manage-a-proxied-environment.rst

    sunbeam proxy clear

-The above command will clear the proxy settings in /etc/environment and model-configs for sunbeam created models.
+The above command will clear the proxy settings in /etc/environment and model-configs for sunbeam created Juju models.